TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TopLevelObjects/Index.rst

          3. Value from Page TSconfig

-         4. Value from "defVals" GET variables (see alt\_doc.php)
+         4. Value from "defVals" GET variables (see BackendUtility::getModuleUrl('record_edit'))

          5. Value from previous record based on 'useColumnsForDefaultValues'

-         However the order for default values used by tcemain.php if a certain field is not granted access to for user will be:
+         However the order for default values used by
+         \TYPO3\CMS\Core\DataHandling\DataHandler if a certain
+         field is not granted access to for user will be:

          1. Value from $GLOBALS['TCA']